castillosdev/castleworks/README.md

-# CasteWorks - Custom WordPress Framework -- In Progress
+# CastleWorks - Custom WordPress Framework -- In Progress

-CasteWorks is a powerful custom WordPress framework designed to streamline the development of custom WordPress themes.
+CastleWorks is a powerful custom WordPress framework designed to streamline the development of custom WordPress themes.
 This framework combines the strengths of Tailwind CSS, Alpine.js, and Timber to provide a flexible and efficient way to create unique and dynamic WordPress themes.

 ## Features

 ### 1. Tailwind CSS Integration

-CasteWorks comes with Tailwind CSS pre-configured, allowing you to easily create stylish and responsive user interfaces.
+CastleWorks comes with Tailwind CSS pre-configured, allowing you to easily create stylish and responsive user interfaces.
 Tailwind's utility-first approach makes it simple to design and maintain your WordPress theme's styles.

 ### 2. Alpine.js for Interactivity